WWMT: News operation

-Since its city of license is Kalamazoo, the station has traditionally had a focus in the southern areas of the market (Kalamazoo and Battle Creek).
-To assist in story gathering efforts in these areas, it operates a bureau on Michigan Avenue West in downtown Battle Creek.
-On two occasions, WWMT's existence prevented WOTV, the other major station based in the southern part of the market, from establishing a local news presence.
+Since its city of license is Kalamazoo, the station has traditionally had a focus on the southern areas of the market (Kalamazoo and Battle Creek).
+To assist in story-gathering efforts in these areas, it operates a bureau on Michigan Avenue West in downtown Battle Creek.
 WWMT also once operated a news bureau near Grand Rapids Police headquarters due to its secondary focus on the northern half of the market (Grand Rapids and Muskegon).

-Veteran news anchor Tom VanHowe began filling-in for Jeff McAtee on July 28, 2008.
+Veteran news anchor Tom VanHowe began filling in for Jeff McAtee on July 28, 2008.
 McAtee was on active duty serving as a commander with the United States Navy Reserve.
 Marketing director Mark Bishop told the Grand Rapids Press that "McAtee will be active in the Navy Reserve for a year or two."
 In November 2008, VanHowe extended his contract to continue on WWMT until at least June 2009.
-He continued to co-anchor the station's 5, 5:30 and 6 p.m. newscasts on weeknights.
+He continued to co-anchor the station's 5, 5:30, and 6 p.m. newscasts on weeknights.
 Weekday morning news anchor Jeff Varner (participant in Survivor: The Australian Outback) moved to the weeknight broadcasts alongside Judy Markee.

 On September 18, 2008, WWMT began producing a nightly prime time newscast at 10 p.m. on its CW-affiliated second digital subchannel.
 This established a third local news option in the timeslot, competing with Fox affiliate WXMI (channel 17)'s longer-established hour-long 10 p.m. newscast and MyNetworkTV affiliate WXSP's half-hour 10 p.m. newscast produced by WOOD-TV.
-Known as Newschannel 3 Live at 10 on The CW 7, this program currently airs for 30 minutes featuring a separate title opening, "CW 7" labeled microphones, and a "Newschannel 3 on CW 7" bug in the bottom right hand corner of the screen.
+Known as Newschannel 3 Live at 10 on The CW 7, this program currently airs for 30 minutes featuring a separate title opening, "CW 7" labeled microphones, and a "Newschannel 3 on CW 7" bug in the bottom right-hand corner of the screen.